romh-acking/replacer-utf-8/README.md

 # Replacer (UTF-8)

 ## About
-This is a simple C# app to find and repalce strings based off parameters specified within a file.
+This is a simple C# app to find and replace strings based off parameters specified within a file.

 ## Arguments
 * Argument #1: Path of find/replace file.